Residual Finiteness of $A_{2,3,2n}$ Triangle Artin Groups: Splitting

 We begin by fixing the presentation of $A_{2,3,2n}$ from Theorem 1.2, which will be used to split $A_{2,3,2n}$ as a graph of free groups.
 An isomorphism between the standard presentation and the presentation in Theorem 1.2 can be defined by mapping, in one direction:

 and in the other direction:

 The presentation complex associated to the presentation in Theorem 1.2 can be seen in Figure 1.
 The relations are represented by relator polygons whose sides are identified with the loops in the wedge of circles at the center of the figure.
 This presentation complex, denoted by $X$, has been constructed so that $\pi_1(X)= A_{2,3,2n}$, endowed with the presentation from Theorem 1.2.
 In order to realize $A_{2,3,2n}$ as an amalgamated product, we apply Seifert-Van Kampen's Theorem to $X$ as shown in Figure 2.

-The red band, $U$, and the blue band, $V$, are path connected open subsets of $X$ with nonempty intersection, namely the purple band.
-There is a natural deformation retract that we then perform on $U$ and $V$ respectively to obtain the graphs $\bar{U}$ and $\bar{V}$, as shown in Figures 3 \& 4.
+The red band $N_U$, the blue band $N_V$ and their nonempty intersection, the purple band $N_W$, are path connected open subsets of $X$.
+There is a natural deformation retraction that we then perform on $N_U$ and $N_V$, respectively, to obtain the graphs $U$ and $V$, as shown in Figures 3 \& 4.